jimzhan/nvim/README.md

 # NeoVim for Mac

-This is my *personal* NeoVim bundle mainly for Mac, but it also work on Linux/Unit with a little tweaks.
+This is my *personal* NeoVim bundle mainly for Mac, but it also works on Linux/Unit with a little tweaks.

 ## ⚠️  Prerequisites